maximoortelli/Capstone-Proyect/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I want to thank Microverse for teaching me their knowledge.
+I want to especially thank Cindy Shin the author of the original design, she has the original Creative Commons License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>